praveeny182/django_project/README.md

 ### Docker Image

-The Docker image for this project is available on Docker Hub: docker pull praveeny182/converter
+The Docker image for this project is available on Docker Hub:
+# docker pull praveeny182/converter

 To run the container:
-docker run -p 8000:8000 praveeny182/converter
+# docker run -p 8000:8000 praveeny182/converter

 Replace `-p 8000:8000` with the desired port mapping if needed.

-## Usage

-Once the container is running, the API endpoints can be accessed via HTTP requests.
-Detailed API documentation with usage instructions is available at [API Documentation URL].

 ## Contributions

 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub Repository URL].
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on [https://github.com/praveeny182/django_project].

 ## License